joel-costigliola/assertj-presentation/PITCHME.md

 ## Conditions

-- Extends AssertJ assertion |
+- Extend AssertJ assertions with conditions |
 - Similar to Hamcrest matchers |
 - Combine conditions |
+- Using Condition with collections |

 Note:
 * Stream are converted to List to allow multiple assertions since you only consume a Stream once.